 - Psychotherapy, drama and music therapy, group work, family therapy and Video Interaction Guidance.

 What have OFSTED said about us?

-Our most recent Ofsted Inspection of the Care Standards was in November 2016 and rated the school ‘Outstanding’ in three areas and ‘Good’ in one.
+Our most recent Ofsted Inspection of the Quality Standards was in October 2018 and rated the school ‘Outstanding’.

 The Mulberry Bush School Statement of Purpose